Installation Guide

 • Check the dashboard to confirm the last received time

-• If you are not using the device for more than a week, then you can replace the tab to turn the device off
+• If you won't be using the device for more than a week, replace the tab to turn it off

 4

-• If the tank is in a gully or depression, consider placing the sensor higher up the water line for more sun and better signal
+• If the tank is in a gully or low-lying area, consider placing the sensor higher on the line for better sun exposure and signal

-• Preferably point the solar panel facing north and as high as the cable allows
+• Point the solar panel facing north and as high as the cable allows

 5